-The Reed Memorial Library is located at the intersection of Routes 6 and 52 in Carmel, across from Lake Gleneida.
+The Reed Memorial Library is located at the intersection of Routes 6 and 52 in the Hamlet of Carmel, across from Lake Gleneida.
 Convenient free parking is available in the Gilead Presbyterian Church parking lot as well as on Seminary Hill Road.

 Reed Memorial Library